visoth99/businesslogin/README.md

 reach me out on Discord, usernameId:Cc#2129

 ## Note
-This is not a Jar file or open-source
-It is a Maven project
+This is not a Jar file or open-source, and It is a Maven project.

 ## Dependencies
 * Spring framework (for back-end, using Java web development framework)